 To extend the life of your carpet and make them easier to clean, use genuine Tesla floor mats.
-Maintain mats by cleaning them regularly and replacing them if they become excessively worn.
+Maintain mats by regularly cleaning them and checking that they are properly attached.
+Replace floor mats if they become excessively worn.

 Warning: To avoid potential interference with a foot pedal, ensure that the driver's floor mat is securely fastened, and never place an additional floor mat on top of it.
+Floor mats should always rest on top of the vehicle carpeting surface and not on another floor mat or other covering.